mastering-genkit/mastering-genkit-go/src/chapters/13-monitoring-and-observability.md

 ![](../images/chapter-13/genkit-cli-trace-list.png)

-## Firebase Monitoring
+## Firebase AI Monitoring

-Firebase offers a monitoring solution with built-in dashboards and performance tracking.
+Firebase offers an AI monitoring solution with built-in dashboards and performance tracking.
 While Firebase monitoring provides excellent integration with Google's ecosystem, **it is not currently supported in Genkit Go but will be available in future releases**.

 ![](../images/chapter-13/firebase-ai-monitoring.png)